The Jim Rome Show

-The Jim Rome Show is a sports radio talk show hosted by Jim Rome.
-It airs live for three hours each weekday from 9 a.m. to noon Pacific Time.
-The show is produced in Los Angeles, syndicated by CBS Sports Radio, and can be heard on affiliate radio stations in the U.S. and Canada.
-In January 2018, the show began simulcasting on television on CBS Sports Network.
+The Jim Rome Show is an American sports radio talk show hosted by Jim Rome.
+It airs live for three hours each weekday from 12pm to 3pm Pacific Time.
+The show is produced in Los Angeles, syndicated by Westwood One, and can be heard on affiliate radio stations in the U.S. and Canada.

 History

 The Jim Rome Show began on XTRA Sports 690 in San Diego.
 In 1996, Premiere Radio Networks picked up the program for national syndication.
 Sometime after, the show was shortened by one hour and the broadcast location was shifted from XTRA Sports 690 to the Premiere Radio Networks studio complex in Sherman Oaks, California.

-As part of the broadcast deal bringing Rome's TV show to CBS Sports Network, The Jim Rome Show became a charter program of CBS Sports Radio upon its full launch on January 2, 2013.
+The show became a charter program of CBS Sports Radio, now Infinity Sports Network, upon its full launch on January 2, 2013.

+In October 2017, CBS Sports Network announced that it would add a simulcast of The Jim Rome Show to its afternoon lineup beginning January 2, 2018, ultimately running it until February 9, 2024.
+The show began streaming on the social media service X on May 28, 2024.
+The show also began broadcasting on September 19, 2024, on various free ad-supported streaming television channels including an exclusive fourth hour of show with a co-host, among them Will Blackmon and Bobby "T-Bob" Hebert.

+On January 6, 2025, the show swapped positions with The Rich Eisen Show, moving to 3 p.m.
+PT and moving from Infinity Sports Network to Westwood One.
+In October 2025, it was announced that Rome would return to Infinity Sports Network as part of Westwood One's assumption of day-to-day operations for the network.